RichyHBM/teleport-challenge/docs/design.md

    This will be used to fetch details on a specific job, such as if the job is still running, if it exited cleanly, etc.

-   In order to get full details on the job beyond if it is still running or not, user must call stop on the job first

 - Tail
    ```
    program tail --server=<server endpoint> --job=<job ID>